awietek/xdiag/docs/documentation/states/state.md

 ---

 #### size
-Returns the size of the block the state is defined on. locally.
-Same as "dim" for non-distributed Blocks but different for distributed blocks.
+Returns the `size` of the block (also equal to `nrows`) times the number of columns `ncols`.
+For distributed blocks the local size of a Block is not the same as the dimension `dim`, which is the overall dimension of the block across all processes.

 === "C++"
 	```c++